CodeYourFuture/curriculum/common-content/en/blocks/morning-orientation/index.md

 - For any new activities ( like workshops or anything unfamiliar) - describe how this block works for the group.
 If there are any new volunteers, then briefly describe how that block works
 - Decide how best to allocate trainees and volunteers for a given block - some blocks will make this clear

-6. Nominate a timekeeper from the group - aim for someone who hasn't done it before.
+6. Nominate a timekeeper (volunteer or trainee) from the group - aim for someone who hasn't done it before.

 ⏱️ Timekeepers will need to: